vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 When portscanning a host, you will be presented with a list of open ports.
 In many cases, the port number tells you what application is running.
 Port 25 is usually SMTP, port 80 mostly HTTP.
 However, this is not always the case, and especially when dealing with proprietary protocols running on non-standard ports you will not be able to determine which application is running.

 By using **amap**, we can identify which services are running on a given port.
 For example is there a SSL server running on port 3445? or some oracle listener on port 23?.
-Note that the application can also handle services that requies SSL.
-Herefore it will perform an SSL connect following by trying to identify the SSL-enabled protocol!
+Note that the application can also handle services that requires SSL.
+Therefore it will perform an SSL connect following by trying to identify the SSL-enabled protocol!
 One of the vulnhub VM's for example was running http and https on the same port.

 ::